318th Cyberspace Operations Group: Units

 The squadron tests, evaluates and assesses cyberspace capabilities for operational forces, national agencies, the acquisition community and Department of Defense agencies.

 History

 World War II

 The group was first activated at Peterson Field, Colorado as the 8th Photographic Reconnaissance Group on 1 October 1943, but was redesignated the 8th Photographic Group little more than a week later.
 Before the end of the month, group headquarters had moved to Gainesville Army Air Field, Texas.
-The group had no flying squadrons assigned, and its personnel were trained to provide photographic intelligence for air and ground forces.
+The group had no flying squadrons assigned, (Note: Maurer lists the 34th Photographic Reconnaissance Squadron as assigned in World War II Combat Squadrons of the USAF, pp. 165-66.
+However, neither Maurer in Combat Units of the Air Force in World War II, nor Lacomia list the 34th as assigned to the group, and the squadron was stationed at Will Rogers Field at the pertinent time, not with group headquarters at Gainesville.)and its personnel were trained to provide photographic intelligence for air and ground forces.
 In February 1944, the group headquarters left the United States for the China-Burma-India Theater.